-Richmond Hill is well served by, York Region Transit which provides extensive bus services throughout this city.
-There are five major modes of public transit accessible to its resident and visitors alike.
+Richmond Hill is well served by York Region Transit which provides extensive bus services throughout this city.
+There are five major modes of public transit accessible to its residents and visitors.
 They are as follows; VIVANext (Yonge St. Rapidway), Yonge St Subway Extension EA, GO Transit, 407 Transitway (MTO) and VIA Rail (Ontario Northland).

 Richmond Hill motorists can easily access north-south corridors by using Yonge Street, Bathurst Street, and Bayview Avenue.
-For commuters looking for a quicker route into Toronto, they can use Highway 404, which can be accessed from the east end of city.
+Commuters looking for a quicker route into Toronto can use Highway 404, which can be accessed from the east end of city.

 The intersection of Yonge and 16th is a key development area, the city plans to bring further density to the neighbourhood that will ideally draw a greater mix of incomes.
 With the potential extension of the Yonge St subway, this particular artery has become a new hub for high-rise condominiums in Richmond Hill.

-Construction has begun on 945 unit, 24-storey residential complex aptly named “The Beverly Hills”.
-It has become a place for wealthy people.
-The area also bears an energetic vibe with their young population, that make up half of its residences.
+Construction has begun on a 945 unit, 24-storey residential complex aptly named “The Beverly Hills” because it has become a place for wealthy people.
+The area also bears an energetic vibe due to the younger generations that makes up half of its population.

-As Richmond Hill continues to grow over time, its residents believe its greatest appeal is its location which are close to amenities, parks and open spaces, sense of safety and the well maintained infrastructure.
-It is a welcoming city which radiates vibrancy and community spirit.
-Where one can generate a strong sense of belonging.
+As Richmond Hill continues to grow over time, residents believe its greatest appeal is its location that is close to amenities, parks, and open spaces, as well as its sense of safety and the well maintained infrastructure.
+It is a welcoming city that radiates vibrancy and community spirit where one can generate a strong sense of belonging.

-Richmond Hill will become a well designed, pedestrian friendly community, with better choices to live, work, shop and play.
-The city plan is designed for the people, making Richmond Hill a soon to be sought out locale to take up residency.
+Richmond Hill will become a well designed, pedestrian friendly community with better choices to live, work, shop and play.
+The city plan is designed for people, which makes Richmond Hill a soon to be sought out locale to take up residency.